grochowskia/cfm-vagrant/cfm-hitless-1/README.md

 # Troubleshooting Tips

-After installing VirtualBox on the host "vboxdrv" kernel module is required to start brining the VMs up via Vagrant.
+After installing VirtualBox on the host "vboxdrv" kernel module is required to start bringing the VMs up via Vagrant.
 In case you see following error please reboot the host machine to make sure kernel module is loaded properly.

 ```bash